Muscle architecture: Force generation

 The type of muscle fiber correlates to force production.
 Type I fibers are slow oxidative with a slow rise in force and an overall low force production.
 The type I fibers have a smaller fiber diameter and exhibit a slow contraction.
 Type IIa fibers are fast oxidative which exhibit fast contraction and a fast rise in force.
 These fibers have fast contraction times and maintain some, though not a great amount of their force production with repeated activity due to being moderately fatigue resistant.
 Type IIb fibers are fast glycolytic which also exhibit fast contraction and fast rise in force.
 These fibers display extremely large force production, but are easily fatigued and therefore unable to maintain force for more than a few contractions without rest.

 Pennation angle

 The pennation angle is the angle between the longitudinal axis of the entire muscle and its fibers.
 The longitudinal axis is the force generating axis of the muscle and pennate fibers lie at an oblique angle.
 As tension increases in the muscle fibers, the pennation angle also increases.
 A greater pennation angle results in a smaller force being transmitted to the tendon.

 Muscle architecture affects the force-velocity relationship.
 Components of this relationship are fiber length, number of sarcomeres and pennation angle.
-In pennate muscles, for example, as the fibers shorten, the pennation angle increases as the fibers pivot which effects the amount of force generated.
+In pennate muscles, for example, as the fibers shorten, the pennation angle increases as the fibers pivot which affects the amount of force generated.